Spirit of the Glass

-Spirit of the Glass is a 2004 Philippine supernatural horror film starring Rica Peralejo.
-The film was released on December 25, 2004, and was directed by Jose Javier Reyes.
+Spirit of the Glass is a 2004 Philippine supernatural horror film written and directed by Jose Javier Reyes.
+The film stars Rica Peralejo, with the supporting cast includes Marvin Agustin, Dingdong Dantes, Ciara Sotto, Drew Arellano, and Jake Cuenca.

-A sequel entitled Spirit of the Glass 2: The Hunted was released in 2017.
+Produced with Canary Films and distributed by Octoarts Films, the film was theatrically released on December 25, 2004, as one of the official entries at the 30th Metro Manila Film Festival.
+A sequel entitled Spirit of the Glass 2: The Haunted was released in 2017.

 Synopsis

 The film follows a group of vacationers who inadvertently summon evil while using a Ouija board.